Office of the Superintendent of Financial Institutions

 all expectations set out in Section 2 be considered minimum expectations.

-The FRFI’s criteria to assess the risks of third-party arrangements should be comprehensive and focus on higher-risk arrangements, while maintaining oversight of other arrangements in accordance with the FRFI’s risk-based approach.
+The FRFI’s criteria to assess the risks of third-party arrangements should be comprehensive to accurately determine the risk of each arrangement.
 Assessment criteria should also be reviewed periodically to ensure that they remain current for the risk landscape.

-In determining the level of risk and criticality, the FRFI should consider, among other things:
+In determining the level of risk, the FRFI should consider, as deemed appropriate: